Time for an update on pH-Liquidity in both the stock market and Bitcoin here at the end of Q2-2022.

 Next for Bitcoin:

-Here, too, we can see that Bitcoin pH-L did not hold at its uptrend off the 2020 lows, as hoped.
+Here, too, we can see that Bitcoin pH-L did not hold at its uptrend off the 2020 lows.

 Once the (green) uptrend line was penetrated, the real down trend in price accelerated, and we now find BTC in a very sharp selling phase that has all the feeling of previous washouts, which not only caused liquidation of most short term speculators, but produced the kind of calamitous sentiment that called for “the death of Bitcoin” for, I don’t know, the “umpteenth” time and counting…

 Like with stocks, Bitcoin pH-L here will have to penetrate the newly formed (red) downtrend line to tell us price is ready for its next run up.